mendix/docs/content/en/docs/developerportal/mendix-portable-portal.md

 #### 4.1.1 Packages

-The **Packages** section will show you the latest package that has been created for your app.
+The **Packages** section shows you the latest package that has been created for your app.

 Tap the **Packages** title to see a list of all the packages which are currently available.

-Tap the package name of the latest package to see details of the package.
+Tap the name of the latest package to see the details of the package.
 This also gives you options to deploy this package to any of your environments.
-If you do not have the **Transport Rights** permission the deployment will fail.
+If you do not have the **Transport Rights** permission, the deployment will fail.

-You can also create a new package from the Team Server.
-Do the following:
+You can also create a new package from the Team Server by following these steps:

 1. Tap the **+** symbol.
 2. Select the **Branch** and **Revision** containing the version you want.